Why We Love It

 The industries that hire these architects are government agencies like the coast guard or ministry of defense.
 Boat and ship builders and companies that repair and maintain naval submarines and also companies that repair smaller vessels as well.

-Can I Become a Naval Architect?
+How To Become a Naval Architect

 Naval Architect Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Hourly Wage